Cynthia Bailey Scared Of Matt Jordan? ‘I Personally Don’t Do Well With Threats’

 — Halloween Costumes (@Halloweenpirate) January 2, 2017

 “Peter and I are going through a divorce and are no longer a couple.
 So I wasn’t that surprised that he didn’t invite me to his Club One opening.
-I was just a little surprised that he invited everyone else except me,” Cynthia Bailey explains in her Bravo blog for The Real Housewives of Atlanta, sharing that it was awkward for her to talk to Peter Thomas after filing the divorce, but pointed out that at least they had something to talk about.
+I was just a little surprised that he invited everyone else except me,” Cynthia Bailey explains on her Bravo blog for The Real Housewives of Atlanta.

+Bailey shared that it was awkward for her to talk to Peter Thomas after filing the divorce, but she pointed out that at least they had something to talk about.

 “It was a little awkward seeing Peter at first, because I hadn’t seen him in several months.
 The fact that I wasn’t invited made it worse.
 He had no idea that I was coming.
 He could have been on a date or something.
-Awkward,” Cynthia explains in her Bravo blog, sharing that she had no idea if she had missed out on an invitation because Thomas had found another woman and had brought this new woman as a date.
+Awkward,” Cynthia explains on her Bravo blog, sharing that she had no idea if she had missed out on an invitation because Thomas had found another woman and had brought this new woman as a date.

 When Cynthia Bailey arrived at the club, she wanted to inform Peter about Kenya’s decision to stay at the hotel.
-He was saddened that she wasn’t coming but he understood her position.
+He was saddened that she wasn’t coming, but he understood her position.
 So when Moore showed up surprisingly, he was happy.
-But Matt Jordan found himself in the parking lot and he wanted a confrontation.
-Matt ended up hitting Kenya’s driver and he didn’t hold back his frustrations.
+But Matt Jordan found himself in the parking lot and wanted a confrontation.
+Matt ended up hitting Kenya’s driver, and he didn’t hold back his frustrations.

-And Cynthia Bailey appeared to be very concerned about the well-being of Kenya, so she wanted to be there for her.
+Cynthia Bailey appeared to be very concerned about Kenya’s well-being, so she wanted to be there for her.
 And Cynthia had heard Matt’s text messages, where he threatened her and told her that she shouldn’t contact the police.
-One can imagine that Kenya was scared herself, especially when Jordan showed up, talked aggressively to her and then ended up hitting her driver in the face.
+One can imagine that Kenya was scared herself, especially when Jordan showed up, talked aggressively to her, and then ended up hitting her driver in the face.
 Matt ended up rushing off before security could address him.
 He never ended up coming into the club, but he did end up vandalizing Moore’s private property, which will be showcased on Sunday’s episode of The Real Housewives of Atlanta.

 Peter Thomas Calls Phaedra Parks A Liar; Takes Credit For Cynthia Bailey’s Business Success And Confirms Filming https://t.co/m3UFhtRFxJ pic.twitter.com/2tX1MeeQxq